THIS WEEK AT THE LIBRARY (May 2-May 7)

 Bookmark Library Newsletter

 See what’s going on at the library!
-Read the January-February 2016 Library Bookmark Newsletter!
+Read the March-April 2016 Library Bookmark Newsletter!

 - Family-Style Story Times – Kids of all ages and parents/caregivers can drop in at the Carbondale Public Library on Tuesdays at 10:00 am for Family-Style Story Times.
 Stories, rhymes, songs and fun are followed by a snack and a craft.
 Story Times begin on Tuesday, February 9 and continue through April 26.
 No registration is necessary.

 - Making Music with the Belletones – Join in with the melodies of The Belletones on selected Saturdays from 10:00 – 10:30 am.
-The songsters will lead the music-making on January 23, February 20, March 19, April 16 and May 21.
+The songsters will lead the music-making on January 23, February 20, March 19, April 23 (rescheduled date) and May 21.
 Young children and their parents can sing along and keep rhythm with favorite children’s songs.
 No registration is required.

 - LET’S WRITE!
 YOUNG POETS’ WORKSHOPS (4th – 8th Graders) Saluki Writers Project (led by SIU English Grad Students) ONGOING REGISTRATION BEGINS FEB.
 1. Mondays 4:30 — 5:30 pm.
 Feb.
 22, 29, March 7, 21, 28, April 4, 11.